utmlibrary/toolkit/wget.markdown

 ```$ command not found.```

-If you receive this error message, follow the OS X instructions below.
+If you receive this error message, check through the instructions above to make sure you didn't miss a step.

 ### 3.3 OS X Instructions <a name="osx"></a>
 On OS X, there are two ways to get wget and install it.
 The easiest is to install a package manager and use it to automatically install wget.
 There is a second method, discussed below, that involves compiling it.